The Hubble Constant from Blue Type Ia Supernovae: The Hubble Constant from Blue Supernovae

 \section{The Hubble Constant from Blue Supernovae}

 We define three discrete color bins into which we divide the calibration and HF SN~Ia data sets.
 For both \csb\ and \csu, the red and blue color cuts are chosen to contain only the bluest and reddest SNe~Ia in the tail of the color distribution of the entire calibrating SN~Ia sample.
-For \csb\ we consider all SNe~Ia with a measurement of $c < -0.1$ mag as blue SNe~Ia in alignment with the estimate of the mean intrinsic color of the Pantheon+ sample \citep{2023ApJ...945...84P}.
+For \csb\ we consider all SNe~Ia with a measurement of $c < -0.1$ mag as blue, nearly unextinguished SNe~Ia.
+This is similar to the modeling-based estimate of the mean intrinsic color of the Pantheon+ sample \citep[$\overline{c} = -$0.077 $\pm$ 0.006;][]{2023ApJ...945...84P}.

 However, Pantheon+ contains several duplicates, i.e, multiple entries of the same SN~Ia with lightcurve parameters derived from lightcurve data obtained by different telescopes and/or instruments.
 While any possible systematics arising from this are dealt with and accounted for in the statistical and systematic covariance matrix $C^{\rm cos}_{\rm stat+sys}$ and $C^{\rm cal}_{\rm stat+sys}$ \citep{2022ApJ...938..111B, 2022ApJ...938..113S}, some such SNe~Ia have color measurements with $c$ values over a wide range.
-For example, in \csb\ we find 5 SNe~Ia in each the calibration and the HF SN~Ia sample with $c$ measurements in both the blue and green color bin, and 3 SNe~Ia in the calibration and HF SN~Ia sample with $c$ measurements in both the green and the red color bin.
-To avoid having the same SN~Ia in two color bins, we calculate the weighted mean color of SNe~Ia with multiple color measurements and we use this weighted mean to decide in which color bin a SN~Ia can be placed.
+For example, in \csb\ we find five SNe~Ia in each the calibration and the HF SN~Ia sample with $c$ measurements in both the blue and green color bin, and three SNe~Ia in the calibration and HF SN~Ia sample with $c$ measurements in both the green and the red color bin.
+To avoid having the same SN~Ia in two color bins, we calculate the weighted mean color of SNe~Ia with multiple color measurements, and we use this weighted mean to decide in which color bin an SN~Ia can be placed.
 We then use the measurement of the respective SN~Ia in this color bin.
 The total number of SNe~Ia in each color bin is summarized in Table~\ref{tab:colordef}.